- Deeper thinking skills

 5 Tips for Developing a Concept-Based Approach

-Bring the concepts into your classroom.
+- Be explicit Bring the concepts into your classroom.
 Give students time and space to think about concepts.
-Point them out repeatedly to your students until they are able to identify them for themselves. - Engage
+Point them out repeatedly to your students until they are able to identify them for themselves.

-Refer to concepts regularly and encourage students to link to them in every lesson.
+- Engage Refer to concepts regularly and encourage students to link to them in every lesson.
 Use open-ended concept questions to start this process.
-This may seem forced at the beginning, but over time students will begin to think about the links – this is engaged learning. - Display
+This may seem forced at the beginning, but over time students will begin to think about the links - this is engaged learning.

 - DP Science Concepts Posters